YuChia-Wei/application-helm-template/Helm-Package/queue-consumer/README.md

 ### Kubernetes Pod Values

 These settings configure your service's resource constraints and health check probes.
-They ensure your service is a well behaved consumer of shared Kubernetes resources.
+They ensure your service is a well behaved queue-consumer of shared Kubernetes resources.

 * `resources.*` - Kubernetes resource request and limit configuration.
 See